 We love Timber because it essentially makes WordPress more “MVC-like”.
 I use this term because while it doesn’t implement full-MVC, it completely satisfies the ‘V’ (Views) by integrating the famous Twig template engine, provides wrapper objects that build a bridge to the ‘M’ (Models), and includes other helpful MVC goodies like URL routing.

-Learn more about Timber
+Learn more about Timber.

-2. Advanced Custom Fields
+3. Advanced Custom Fields Pro

-When clients come to SiteCrafting, they depend on us to have the ability to tailor and customize software to meet their needs.
-In WordPress, we achieve by creating “custom post types” (e.g. Location) and adding “custom fields” to store property data (e.g. Store Hours).
+When clients come to SiteCrafting, they depend on us to have the ability to tailor and customize the software to meet their needs.
+In WordPress, we achieve this by creating “custom post types” (e.g. Location) and adding “custom fields” to store property data (e.g. Store Hours).
 However, WordPress only provides very basic controls (e.g. Text, RTE) for managing these properties.

-Advanced Custom Fields is awesome because it adds a great range of controls (e.g. Radio, Color Picker, Date Picker, more) that developers can use to make admin management screens rich and user friendly.
+Advanced Custom Fields Pro is awesome because it adds a great range of controls (e.g. Radio, Color Picker, Date Picker, more) that developers can use to make admin management screens rich and user friendly.

-Learn more about Advanced Custom Fields
+Learn more about Advanced Custom Fields.

-Learn more about WP Retina 2x
+Learn more about PublishPress.

 5. Yoast SEO

 You may have great content on your website.
-You may have all the products at the right prices, all the answers to the questions, and the best tools to address the community’s needs – but it doesn’t mean a hoot if people aren’t finding them easily!
+You may have all the products at the right prices, the answers to the questions, and the best tools to address the community’s needs, but it doesn’t mean a hoot if people aren’t finding them easily!
 If you want people searching the web to find the pages you’re providing, you must fill your website with technical cues for Google and other search engines to study.

-WordPress ships with some respectable and easy-to-use SEO control – but WordPress SEO from Yoast gives you more control to easily add and edit your title tags and meta descriptions, thus improving the quality and amount of traffic coming from web searches.
+WordPress ships with some respectable and easy-to-use SEO control, but WordPress SEO from Yoast gives you more control to easily add and edit your title tags and meta descriptions, thus improving the quality and amount of traffic coming from web searches.

-Learn more about Yoast SEO
+Learn more about Yoast SEO.